hima-tech/landingpage/README.md

 #  i tried my absolute best to follow the guidliness and the feedback as much as possible

-#  i hope the who review it will like it
+#  i hope who review the project will accept it